 Web accessibility means that people with disabilities and those who cannot use a mouse to have access to the information contained on the Web.
 For example, blind people using technical devices (refreshable Braille display) and appropriate software (screen-to-speech software) can interpret the information contained on web pages.
 Web accessibility also makes Internet browsing easier for people with reduced mobility.

-Some work has been undertaken in compliance with the Québec government standards on web accessibility , in particular the Standard sur l'accessibilité des sites Web (SGQRI 008 2.0) .
+Some work has been undertaken in compliance with the Québec government standards on web accessibility This hyperlink will open in a new window., in particular the Standard sur l'accessibilité des sites Web (SGQRI 008 2.0) This hyperlink will open in a new window..
 The implementation of the modifications will be by phases.

 Thus, efforts will be concentrated first on the accessibility of the informational Web pages.
 To make transactional Web pages accessible, a significant redesign of the applications will be necessary.
 It is therefore not possible at this time to indicate when these pages will comply with the accessibility standards.
 However, some elements of these pages may contain accessible elements.